exokitxr/exokit/docs/sdk/buildFromSource.md

 ---
-title: Common Build Errors
+title: Build from Source
+section_title: SDK
 type: sdk
 layout: docs
-order: 2
+order: 0
-parent_section: sdk
+parent_section: docs
+section_order: 3
 ---

 This doc covers common errors when building the Exokit engine and their solutions.